djrarky/hs110-telegraf/README.md

 For a full compatibility list, see the API maintainers list here: https://github.com/python-kasa/python-kasa#plugs

-> This is a first draft
+> This is a first draft.
+Monthly logic yet to be built.

+This plugin supports as many devices as you wish.
+Simpy follow the format:

+`telegraf-tplink-hs110.py plugName1 IPAddress1 plugName2 IPAddress2 plugName3 IPAddress 3 etc`
 ## API Installation

 ### PIP (pip3 on some distros)